vergoh/vnstat/INSTALL.md

 This step isn't mandatory for using vnStat.

-The source package includes a test suite for validating many of the functionalities provided by the executables.
+The source package includes a test suite for validating many of the functionalities provided and used by the executables.
 The test suite requires the Check unit testing framework ( https://libcheck.github.io/check/ ) to be installed and available.
 Depending on the used distribution, the necessary package to be installed is usually called `check` and may also require `check-devel` to be installed if available.
-After the configure script has been executed the test suite can be executed with:
+After the `./configure` script has been executed the test suite can be executed with:

     make check